Heat vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- In 47 of 82 games this season, Miami and its opponents have combined to score more than 216.5 points.
+- Miami has played 52 games this season that ended with a point total over 214.5 points.

-- Miami has an average total of 219.3 in its matchups this year, 2.8 more points than this game's over/under.
+- The average over/under for Miami's outings this season is 219.3, 4.8 more points than this game's total.

-- The Heat have a 30-52-0 record against the spread this season.
+- So far this season, Miami has put together a 30-52-0 record against the spread.

-- Miami has been the favorite in 56 games this season and won 35 (62.5%) of those contests.
+- Miami has not won as an underdog of +240 or more on the moneyline this season in two games with those odds or longer.

-- The moneyline for this contest implies a 54.5% chance of a victory for the Heat.
+- The moneyline set for this matchup implies Miami has a 29.4% chance of coming away with a victory in the contest.

 Heat vs Celtics Additional Info